|

 Your Cat's First Year: Getting A Healthy Start

-Just like humans, puppies need vaccinations to grow up healthy.
-At six weeks maternal antibody levels begin to fade, leaving puppies unprotected.
+Just like humans, kittens need vaccinations to grow up healthy.
+At six weeks maternal antibody levels begin to fade, leaving kittens unprotected.

-We recommend the following vaccination and testing schedule for most dogs (some dogs may have higher risk and require a customized schedule).
+We recommend the following vaccination and testing schedule for most cats (some cats may have higher risk and require a customized schedule).

-During each appointment the doctor will give you information on preventive care, life stage concerns, diet, training, and answer your pet care questions.
+During each appointment the doctor will give you information on preventive care, life stage concerns, diet, training, and answer your cat care questions.

 |